 I am a Boston-based educator, designer, and consultant working at the intersection of media, education, and cultural inclusion.
 My background in instructional technology, community leadership, and film & design has positioned me to work creatively and collaboratively on projects with a diverse range of clients.
 I am a lifelong learner and adaptive leader who actively seeks opportunities to collaborate with others to design more equitable and accessible communities.

 I have given over 60 presentations at local and national conferences including ISTE, ATIA, South by Southwest, Building Learning Communities, MassCUE, and more.
 My short films have screened on local television, in film festivals, and at schools and community organizations across the United States, Canada, and Europe.
-I am the President-Elect of ISTE's Inclusive Learning Network and was named a 2018 ISTE Emerging Leader.
+I am the President of ISTE's Inclusive Learning Network (2020-21) and was named an ISTE Emerging Leader (2018) and Outstanding Inclusive Educator (2020).

 Bachelor of Fine Arts, Chapman University